vinaychary4u/dbt-core/core/dbt/adapters/relation/README.md

 ## RelationChangeset
 This class is effectively a bin for collecting instances of `RelationChange`.
 It comes with a few helper methods that facilitate rolling up concepts like `require_full_refresh` to the aggregate level.

-## Validation

-- `ValidationMixin`
-- `ValidationRule`

-These classes live in `validation.py`, outside of `relation` because they don't pertain specifically to `Relation`.
-However, they are only currently used by `Relation`, so their documentation is included here.
-`ValidationMixin` provides optional validation mechanics that can be applied to either `Relation`, `RelationComponent`, or `RelationChange` subclasses.
-To implement `ValidationMixin`, include it as a subclass in your `Relation`-like object and add a method `validation_rules()` that returns a set of `ValidationRule` objects.
-A `ValidationRule` is a combination of a `validation_check`, something that should always evaluate to `True` in expected scenarios (i.e. a `False` is an invalid configuration), and an optional `validation_error`, an instance of `DbtRuntimeError` that should be raised in the event the `validation_check` fails.
-While optional, it's recommended that the `validation_error` be provided for clearer transparency to the end user as the default does not know why the `validation_check` failed.